hatfield-c/Nokia-5mm-Radio-Test-Suite/README.md

 	{PATH TO PYTHON}\python.exe .\core\Application.py

 Where {PATH TO PYTHON} is replaced with the path to the Python instance that will run the application (default is .\Python\python.exe).

+## Documentation ##

+Further documentation detailing the architecture of the application, and possible debugging solutions, can be found at '/Documentation/Nokia Test Suite Manager Development Guide.pdf'.

+Please review this document before using the application, and absolutely review it before modifying the code of the application.